Wawel Chakra

-The Wawel Chakra as an urban legend
+Wawel Chakra as an urban legend

 One of Wawel's most well-known, but officially unendorsed legends is that of the fabled chakra stone.

 The chakra stone is believed to be a holy stone, protecting the hill upon which Wawel was built, and thus protecting the whole city of Kraków as well.
 It is one of seven mysterious energy sources located in different places around the world - these sources are also regarded as the seven main energy centres of Earth.

 There is an assumption that the Earth has seven special places quite like ‘force centers’ of the human body called chakras in the tantric and yogic teachings of Hinduism.
 Kraków, and specifically the Wawel hill, is supposed to be one of those force centers or 'holy areas'.
 Additionally, Rome, Jerusalem, and Delhi are usually awarded the same status, however, there has been no consensus giving them official status.
 An internet search yields about 40 locations claiming to be one of the seven chakras of Earth.

 The origins of the tale have been traced to a newspaper story published in the mid-1930s.
 It reported that two mysterious gentlemen from India visited the Wawel Castle and were overly interested in an empty corner of the courtyard, which prompted guesswork.
 The story resurfaced in the 1980s.
 Soon, the Wawel Chakra would become famous in Kraków and in Poland as a whole, its legend fanned by New Age enthusiasts.
 In the 21st century, it began to wane.
 Recently, authorities such as the Wawel museum management as well as Catholic Church have engaged in battling the chakram fallacy which may breathe new life into it.

-The Wawel Chakra as Theosophical occult center
+Wawel Chakra as Theosophical occult center

 According to European theosophical tradition, there are seven chakras of Earth, the other six being located in New Delhi, Mekka, Delphi, Rome, Velehrad.
 In Hindu tradition, there are also chakras in Benares, Hardwar, Rishikesh, Allahabad.

 According to a legend, Greek philosopher, mystic, and explorer, Apollonius of Tyana, discovered a hill during one of his long-term voyages, now called Wawel, which emitted great, positive radiation.
 He left there one of his talismans to reveal the full potential of chakra radiation.

-However, it probably was Wanda Dynowska, a Polish theosophist and translator, who bonded Wawel with an old Hindu legend.
+Wanda Dynowska, a Polish theosophist and translator, linked Wawel with an old Hindu legend.
 The legend tells that God Shiva threw seven stones in seven directions towards Earth, as a gift to the people, spawning seven places that emit the god's powerful energy.

 Annie Besant and Charles Leadbeater visited Wawel, stating that they felt a powerful spiritual energy.
 George Arundale wrote in 1932 about the powerful magnetic aura of Wawel.

 Polish theosophist, Kazimierz Chodkiewicz wrote a book The Cracow Occult Centre.